git-user-cpp/authorization_system/README.md

 2) 🗂️ Download *all* files and put them in a one directory.

-3) Install the latest PostgreSql version and CMake.
+3) :elephant: Install the latest PostgreSql version and CMake.
     ```
     sudo su
     ```